El Salvador

 Building social capital to reduce violence: A new transition in El Salvador

-El Salvador has the highest violence rates in all of Latin America.
-It has a homicide rate of over 68.7 per 100,000 inhabitants and alarming rates of other expressions of violence.
-High violence rates obstruct for the consolidation of democratic government, human development, and the achievement of the MDGs.
+El Salvador has the highest levels of violence in all of Latin America.
+It has a homicide rate of almost 70 per 100,000 inhabitants and alarming rates of other kinds of violence, all of which impede the consolidation of democratic government, human development and the achievement of the MDGs.
+This initiative worked to build consensus and strengthen state capacities for the prevention and reduction of armed violence, benefiting institutions at the national level and locally in the Metropolitan Area of San Salvador.

 STORIES